 - The government may eliminate several visa programs, and significantly alter existing visa programs.

-Recent Trends with the ADA by Alissa Fleming
+Recent Trends with the ADA

 - Both the EEOC and the US District Court of South Carolina have taken the position that an employee’s request for a service animal may be a reasonable accommodation under the ADA even though Title III of the ADA which governs employers does not specifically address service animals.